We all know the ingredients of great copy: tight sentences that effectively deliver compelling messages.

 Instead, you should get messy and get physical.
 (Turn to Natalie Goldberg for guidance on how).

-Whether you use a whiteboard, reams of unlined paper or the nearest white wall, release your energy by channeling it towards opening the project’s full potential.
+Whether you use a whiteboard, reams of unlined paper or the nearest white wall.
+Release your energy by channelling it towards opening the project’s full potential.

 See the bigger picture.
 Get up, walk around and scrawl ideas as they come to you.
 Scribble things out and connect your brilliant thoughts with big arrows drawn in colourful markers.